RAK7391 WisGate Connect Quick Start Guide

 [proxy]

-will get an IP address and it is also ready for the internet connection.
+interface will obtain an IP address, making it ready for internet connectivity.

 interface-name=cdc-wdm0